samhohoho/Etiqa-demo/README.md

 mvn spring-boot:run
 ```

-## You might want to explore

-1. `http://localhost:8080/swagger-ui/index.html` for REST API document.
+4. Go to `http://localhost:8080/swagger-ui/index.html` to test the API.